robotology/community/README.md

 * **simulator**
 * **bug**

-All issues are public, to post a new issue you need a github account and you have to join the robotology organization (ask the administrators).
+All issues are public, but to post a new issue you need a github account.